ETHZ-INS/StressomeExplorer/README.md

 A new window will open with a pre-selected gene and associated plots. on the top right, a selection box will enable to change the gene

+a runing web based version (no installation required) can be found under https://bohaceklab.hest.ethz.ch/StressomeExplorer

 Further, scripts and results related to the publication (REF) can be found in the /Results and /Scripts Folders

 ## System Info (used for testing and compatible with the code)